 These are my recommended tours via GetYourGuide with 24 hours advance cancellation policy.
 Thx for booking via my website!
 With your support, I am able to provide all information first-hand.
 Tour prices are at no extra cost!

 The Peek, a Boo Slot Canyon, offers excellent picture opts and magical scenery.
 The deep soft sand and the washboard road at the end are the prices to pay for this kind of fun.
 The Red Canyon is narrow at some points until it suddenly ends.

-The Red Canyon or Peek a Boo staging area, and parking is located 8.5 miles north of Kanab next to Hwy 89 between milepost 72 and 73.
-The parking is well marked equipped with restrooms.
+The Red Canyon or Peek-a-Boo staging area and parking is located 8.5 miles north of Kanab next to Hwy 89 between milepost 72 and 73.
+The parking is well-marked and equipped with restrooms.

 4 WD - ATV or UTV

 It takes roughly a quarter of an hour for the four miles to the Red Canyon trailhead by 4x4, ATV or a UTV on the road 102 northwards.

 You reach a large dry wash (riverbed) after 3 miles.
 Turn left direction west in the dry wash on road 106 h and follow it until it dead ends.
 Park your car here shortly before the entrance of the canyon.
 It is another 0,6 miles on foot.
 Getting here with a high clearance 4x4 in soft and deep sand is challenging.
 Experiences of driving through deep sand are essential if you wish to go on your own.

 It would be best if you dropped the tire pressure between 20-15 psi for floating in the deep sand.
 When you get back to “normal” roads, an air compressor in your trunk is necessary.
 Also, carry a shovel and a tow rope if you are stuck in the sand.
 An alternative is an ATV, a sand buggy which you can rent or book a guided tour from Kanab.